FTC: Affiliate Disclosure: All links pay commission

 Garmin Edge 1040 Alternatives – Comparison to Karoo, Elemnt & Dash

 There are several alternatives to the Edge 1040 and perhaps the best navigation option to consider is the Hammerhead Karoo 2 which beats the Edge 1040 with its better screen and better looks.
-The Karoo does have really good mapping options but Garmin’s ace up the sleeve will always be the heatmaps that competitors can’t match.
+The Karoo does have really good mapping options but Garmin’s ace up the sleeve will always be its heatmaps that only Strava could match.

 All these bike computers have a rich set of features and good ecosystems, however, none matches the physiology data on offer in the Edge 1040.